This post may contain affiliate links. For more information, read my disclosure policy.

 There is just something SO FREAKING CUTE about Halloween desserts and food, whether it’s eyeballs or spiderwebs or brooms or witches’.
 When that time of year rolls around, I’m always coming up with fun ideas, and now, with the invention of sugar eyeballs, the cute scary factor is ratcheted up about a million notches.

-I used some to make these monster and mummy decorations for an added twist, and I love how they turned out.
+Dirt pudding cups (or Halloween mud cups as they’re sometimes called) are perfect if you want something fun but not hard to make.
+I used some shortbread to make monster and mummy decorations for an added twist, and I love how they turned out.
 They look a little crazy and scary, like Halloween graveyard dirt cups but not at all creepy.
 Just cute!
 I love spooky-cute easy desserts.

 What is Dirt Pudding Made of?